mcg1969/vecLibFort/README.md

 occur.
 In some projects, these errors go uncorrected, because the use cases that exercise them are uncommon.

-One potential solution is to force GNU Fortran to adopt the older, F2C-style calling convention, using the ``-ff2c`` flag.
-However, there seem to be a few incompatibilities that remain on 64-bit platforms, perhaps due to differences in integer sizes.
-(Further information about these differences would be appreciated.)
-And it seems excessive to require entire projects to be compiled with ``-ff2c``.
-GNU Fortran presumably has a performance-related reason for choosing a different calling convention.
+One solution is to force GNU Fortran to adopt the older, F2C-style return value convention, using the ``-ff2c`` flag.
+If that solution is sufficient for you, then I encourage you to adopt it.
+Unfortunately, this may not be possible if you depend on other libraries that are compiled without the flag, if any surrounding C code assumes the GNU Fortran convention.

-Another option, then, is to create a lightweight "shim" that stands between each problematic BLAS/LAPACK call and the Fortran code that calls it, performing any necessary translation between the calling formats.
-That is exactly what this code is designed to do.
-This code can also be used to correct existing programs *without recompilation* using OS X's "preload library" facility.
+The approach taken by vecLibFort is to provide a thin translation layer between the F2C and GFortran worlds, for the few functions where there is a difference.
+This is simple for BLAS: just call vecLib's CBLAS interface from a FORTRAN-friendly wrapper.
+For LAPACK, the goal is a bit more complex;
+since vecLib provides only the FORTRAN interface each function and its replacement will have the same name.
+We have employed some dlopen/dlsym trickery to avoid name conflicts.

 ### Using vecLibFort